briandrum/codes.forchagrin.com/_chapters/chapter-509-disorderly-conduct-and-peace-disturbance.md

 5. _(e)_ As used in this section:

-    1. _(1)_ “Critical infrastructure facility” has the same meaning as in Ohio R.C.
+    1. _(1)_ "Critical infrastructure facility" has the same meaning as in Ohio R.C.
 2911.21.

-    2. _(2)_ “Economic harm”and “weapon of mass destruction” have the same meaning as in Section 509.06.
+    2. _(2)_ "Economic harm"and "weapon of mass destruction" have the same meaning as in Section 509.06.
     (ORC 2917.32)